CoinGame/NuShadowNet/README.md

 * Voting will be centralized using a datafeed in the root of this repo.
 I will hold all pre-mined NuShares effectively allowing me to pass anything I want.
 I welcome anyone who would like to use this network for testing submit a pull request adding your motion, custodial grant (NSR/NBT), fees.
 The point of this repo is for everyone to test in a mainnet enviroment without any of the real costs that would occur using the actual mainnet.
 Let's get dirty.

+# Network Info

+Ports:

+PROTOCOL PORT: 7891
+// Base RPC port used by the NuShare RPC server.
+Other unit RPC servers listen on RPC_PORT+1, RPC_PORT+2, etc.
+RPC PORT         14010

+// The same rules apply to testnet, but on different ports TESTNET PORT      7896
+TESTNET RPC PORT 15010

 # Repo Guidelines

 * Developers work in their own forks, then submit pull requests when they think their feature or bug fix is ready.